pixiiidust/TeloMeshV2/comparison.md

-Most **regular product teams triage user flows** using **event-based analytics**, **heuristics**, and **team intuition**, rather than structural or graph-based reasoning.
+Most **regular product teams triage user flows** using **event-based analytics**, **heuristics**, and **team intuition**, rather than structural or systems, graph-based reasoning.

 This works *well enough* for straightforward products — but it breaks down in complex, multi-step environments.
 Here’s how the typical triage flow works:

 ---